 - Documented verbal agreements

-Corrective actions to reduce the defects in this category can be sessions between team members discussing the requirements before the actual work and potential improvement of requirements.
+Corrective actions to reduce the defects in this category can be sessions between team members discussing the requirements before starting the actual work and potential improvement of requirements.

 Lack of communication